Gender and LGBTQ Community

 Allies support LGBTQ students, faculty and staff at Bentley.
 We host ongoing Ally workshops to teach supporters how to help someone who’s coming-out and how to be powerful examples of equality, fairness, acceptance and mutual respect.
 Email Keriann Clinton to learn more or register for an Ally workshop.

-Equity Center Educators (ECE) complete semester-long training to better understand gender-based violence and discrimination, and they act as referral agents for all students.
-ECEs also explore programs on gender roles, the hookup culture, Title IX and privilege.
+Our student educators complete semester-long training to better understand gender-based violence and discrimination, and they act as referral agents for all students.
+Student educators also explore programs on gender roles, the hookup culture, Title IX and privilege.

 LGBTQ-identifying faculty and staff meet for organized lunches and networking.
 Current or new employees who are interested in joining the network can email Katie Lampley for information.